5 NIGHTS / 6 DAYS

 - guided bus tour of Jekyll's historic district.

-Registration does not cover: Bike rental on Cumberland Island, lunches and dinners, admission to Ft.
+Registration does not cover: Bike rental on Cumberland Island, lunches, dinners, admission to Ft.
 Clinch State Park and Ft.
 Clinch.

 Change of Plans?
 Registrants have until January 10, 2019 to cancel and request a full refund.
 After this date.
 No refunds will be given, no exceptions.
 You can purchase insurance on your trip when you register to protect your registration fee in the event of an emergency.

 October 31, 2020